Viktrix8/nextjs13-prisma-example/README.md

-# Next.js 13 & Prisma Starter
+# Next.js 13 & Prisma Example

 ![Next.js](https://img.shields.io/badge/Next.js-13.0.0-blue?logo=next.js)
 ![Prisma](https://img.shields.io/badge/Prisma-2.30.3-blue?logo=prisma)

-This is a starter template for building web applications using Next.js 13 and Prisma 2.
+This is an example template for building web applications using Next.js 13 and Prisma 2.
 It provides a solid foundation for developing modern, server-rendered React applications with an efficient database management system.
 The combination of Next.js and Prisma allows you to quickly create performant, scalable, and maintainable web applications.

 ## Features

 - **Next.js 13**: Latest version of the popular React framework for server-rendered applications.
 - **Prisma 2**: An ORM (Object-Relational Mapping) that simplifies database access and management.
-- **PostgreSQL**: This starter uses PostgreSQL as the database system, but it can be easily replaced with other databases supported by Prisma.
+- **PostgreSQL**: This example uses PostgreSQL as the database system, but it can be easily replaced with other databases supported by Prisma.
 - **Authentication**: Basic user authentication is set up using Next Auth authentication middleware, with support for user registration, login, and protected routes.
 - **Environment Variables**: Configurable environment variables using `.env` files for easy development and deployment setup.
 - **Eslint & Prettier**: Code linting and formatting configured to ensure consistent and clean code.
 - **Docker Compose**: Docker Compose file is included to run the PostgreSQL database and the app containerized.
-- **UI Libary**: This starter uses tailwindcss and shadcn/ui.
+- **UI Libary**: This example uses tailwindcss and shadcn/ui.

 ## Getting Started